RachelBirrell97/Exploratory_Data_Analysis/README.md

 Project 2 - Student Performance

 Exploratory data analysis on a dataset called 'Student Performance in Exams Report’.
 This dataset is trying to investigate what factors influenced a group of American    students’ math, reading and writing scores.
+Files: StudentPerformance.csv, Student Performance Notebook, Student Performance Report